ashwath-bala-s/Loan-Prediction-using-Neural-Network-Deep-Learning-/README.md

 # Loan-Prediction-using-Neural-Network
-Developed a Deep Learning Model to predict Customer Loan Approval
+Developed a Deep Learning Models (A Functional and a Sequential) to predict Loan Approval